RUST stands for Replacing, Removing, or Upgrading Underground Storage Tanks.

 Completing a Phase I ESA can take at least 40 hours, with the average being around 52 hours.
 We quote most of our Phase I ESA projects between $4,200 and $5,500,on a fixed fee basis.

-The cost of an EDR report is fixed at a low cost because it is mostly a computer generated database dump.
+The cost of an EDR report is fixed at a low price because it is primarily a computer-generated database dump.
 On the other hand, the EP and their staff sift through the EDR report, inspect the site, conduct interviews, and review historical information.
 They gather all the relevant information and summarize it in a Phase I report that includes conclusions and recommendations.
 It is these recommendations and conclusions that commercial real estate transactions depend upon.
-That is what drives the cost far above the cost of an EDR report..
+That is what drives the cost far above the cost of an EDR report.

 Our Phase I ESA preparers are well-qualified, with over 30 years of experience in the industry.
 We are here to answer your questions, and our initial consultation is always free.
 Click the button below to schedule a consultation or call us today at (831) 475-8141.